Family on boardwalk Join today and get outside at one of our 60+ wildlife sanctuaries.

 © Phil Doyle

 That's where birdhouses (also known as nest boxes) come in.
-They provide valuable homes for many species of birds and a wonderful opportunity for birdwatchers to enjoy viewing the age-old process of breeding.
-Here’s what you need to know about birdhouses!
+They provide valuable homes for many birds and wonderful viewing opportunities for birdwatchers.
+Find out everything you need to know about setting up birdhouses in your area with this helpful primer.

-Different birds prefer different sizes for the hole (or opening), as well as how high that hole is from the birdhouse floor.
-Be sure to consult our helpful chart to make sure you select the right birdhouse!
+However, different birds prefer different sizes for the opening at the front of the birdhouse, as well as how high that hole is from the birdhouse floor.
+It’s important to select the appropriate birdhouse for the birds you want to attract, so be sure to consult our helpful Birdhouse & Nesting Chart to select the right one.

 Birdhouse Appearance & Style

-Do any search online and you can find birdhouses in all shapes, sizes, and colors, and made of all sorts of materials.
-They’ve become a bit of a novelty item.
-But, to have the most success in attracting birds to a birdhouse, we like to keep things simple.
+You can find birdhouses of all shapes, sizes, colors, and materials.
+They’ve become a bit of a novelty item, however to have the most success in attracting birds to a birdhouse, it’s best to keep things simple.

 • Resist the urge to get creative.
 Birds avoid bright, unnatural colors since they are too obvious to predators.
 Use natural, unpainted wood instead and stain the outside with a natural wood preservative such as linseed oil.